RUN THROUGH NIGHT 2022 CANCELLED

 WHY: To raise $10,000 for Shelter Movers Vancouver.
 Enough to move 50 families out of harms way.

-Check out the North Shore News Article about our event here!
+North Shore News Article about our event here!

 This event is in support of Shelter Movers but is not officially organized or sanctioned by them.
 All donations are made directly to Shelter Movers Vancouver but they hold no responsibility or liability for this event.
 It's my own silly idea.